-Did you accidentally move away from your microphone while you were recording?
-If so some parts of the resulting audio might be louder than others.
+Did you accidentally move away from your microphone while you were recording your podcast?
+If so, some parts of the resulting audio might be louder than others.
 If that’s the case, tap [Ctrl]+[A] to select everything, then click ‘Effects > Levelling’ and experiment with the options, checking them with the ‘Preview’ button (the amount of levelling required will depend on your own recording).

-If there’s a single particularly loud part of your recording, select it, then tap [Ctrl]+ repeatedly to zoom right in and isolate the specific waves that are causing it.
+If you can hear a particularly loud blip in your recorded podcast, select it, then tap [Ctrl]+ repeatedly to zoom right in and isolate the specific waves that are causing it.
 Make sure you have just these waves selected then click ‘Effect > Amplify’ and reduce the volume by a few decibels.
 Use the ‘Preview’ button to check how it sounds before clicking ‘OK’.
 Tap [Ctrl]+[T] to zoom back out.

 4. Tone down harsh 'S' sounds

-Harsh ‘s’ sounds are a common problem in home audio recordings.
+Harsh ‘s’ sounds are a common problem in home podcast recordings.
 Thankfully, there’s a free plugin for Audacity called Spitfish that can reduce them.

 Download the ZIP archive, then extract it to Program Files (X86) > Audacity > Plugins.
 Return to Audacity, click ‘File > Export Audio’, save your audio in WAV format and then restart the program.

 Re-open your audio file, selecting the option to make a copy in case something goes wrong and you need to undo your changes.
 Now select ‘Effects > Add/remove plugins > SPITFISH > Enable > OK’.

 Tap [Ctrl]+[A], then click ‘Effect > Spitfish de-esser’ and experiment with the settings to tone down the sibilance in your podcast.
 As before, the exact settings required will depend on your own recording.